decarbonizenews/.github/profile/README.md

 Occasionally, this involves data investigations and analysis for which I am sharing code here.

-If you want to learn more: [https://industrydecarbonization.com/](Industry Decarbonization Newsletter)
+If you want to learn more: [Industry Decarbonization Newsletter](https://industrydecarbonization.com/)